tweag/nickel-union-contracts-paper/reviews-dls/revision-plan.md

   Nickel, which contains the untyped lambda-calculus), adding plain contracts do not make it "less pure", as opposed to adding union and insertion contracts.

-Concerning the CSE optimization, we would like to stress the following
+Concerning the CSE optimization, we would also like to make the following
 observation:

 - In a lazy setting (call-by-need), the general CSE equivalence (eq 1.
 L 387) is